openstack-lightspeed/rag-content/README.md

 # [OpenStack] RAG content

+This is test for Code Rabbit.
+This is not a correct modification of this README.md.
+I think I should delete this.
+I hope I do not forget about this.

 This repository contains scripts that can be used to generate a vector database containing information from upstream OpenStack documentation.